titov-vv/jal/docs/README.md

 <sup>*</sup> - entry point location is platform dependable.
 Eg. on Linux it might be in `~/.local/run`, on Windows - `Scripts` directory of your python installation.

-### Update to newer version
-You may get message _"Database schema version is outdated.
-Please execute update script."_ after upgrade to newer version.
-In this case you need to use script `update_db_schema.py` from updates folder.
-Example of usage in Linux:

-`./update_db_schema.py ../ledger.sqlite`

-This will apply required changes to your database file (as usual it's a good idea to backup your `ledger.sqlite` before any activity)

 ### Screenshots
 Qt have a better look on Linux out of the box.
 Here is main program window:
 ![Main Window on Linux](https://github.com/titov-vv/jal/blob/master/docs/img/main_linux.png?raw=true)